vbabashov/house-prices/README.md

 - Test models: I used nested cross-validation approach (5x2Cv) to perform algorithm selection and model selection (i.e., hyperparameter tuning).
 Based on the GridSearch hyper-parameter tuning and nested cross-validation analysis, LightGBM performs relatively well compared to other alternative algortihms with different hypothesis search space parameters.

-      Train MAE: 10776.56
+      Train MAE: 11789.50

-      Test MAE: 16447.13
+      Test MAE: 16645.64

-      Train R2: 0.95
+      Train R2: 0.94

-      Test R2: 0.86
+      Test R2: 0.85

-We can see overfitting due to diffence in train and test model predictive performance.
+We can see some degree of overfitting due to diffence in training and testing model predictive performance.

 - Select best models: We can then perform additional hyperparameter tuning on the LightGBM to determine the best set of parameters.
 This step is optional, as we have already tuned the models inside the cross-validation function using the GridSearchCV.
 However, one can use this step to do more substantive and wide-randing hyperparameter search.
 Also, instead of GridSearchCV, one can use RandomSearchCV or other parameter optimization techniques.